Counselor Education Programs

 Depending on your experience, you can pursue one of two graduate school options.
 If you have a bachelor’s degree, take a look at the Master’s of Education in Counseling Education.

 There are two degree concentrations offered in the Master of Education in Counselor Education program .
 Concentration One, School Counseling and Concentration Two, Clinical Mental Health Counseling.
+Both concentrations are offered in a hybrid format on the Statesboro campus.
 See details from the following links: